Answered By: Aldo Urquiza

 • Too many results?
 Use narrower search terms or add a new concept to your search.
 For example, video games AND effects is too broad and will give you too many results.
 Think about what kind of effects you are interested in: Aggression?
 Violence?
 Empathy?
 Memory?
 On children with autism?

 Ask a Librarian if you need help.
 If you need in-depth assistance, Book a Librarian for a free 30-minute session.
-We’re available in-person, by phone, email, chat, and virtual visit.
+We are available in person, by phone, email, chat, or virtual visit.